Marschall Palace

 The Marschall Palace, nicknamed the Palace with Butterflies by locals, is a historical monument building in Timișoara, Romania, located at the entrance from the city center to the Elisabetin district, opposite the Water Palace.

 History

-Before 1892, the land on which the Marschall Palace is currently located was part of the non aedificandi zone of 300 fathoms (569 m), whose limit was next to the current Gheorghe Doja Street.
+Before 1892, the land on which the Marschall Palace is currently located was part of the Non ædificandi zone of 300 fathoms (569 m), whose limit was next to the current Gheorghe Doja Street.
 Following the 1891 measures taken by the city, carried out by the mayor Carol Telbisz, Franz Joseph, by the decision of 23 April 1892, raised the fortification character of Timișoara, as a result it was possible to build closer to the fortress.